homermultitext/HmtGutenberg.jl/README.md

 # HmtGutenberg.jl

-Generate plain-text editions of editions in the HMT archive in as many formats as you please.
+Generate plain-text editions of texts in the HMT archive in as many formats as you please.